Front Page Story

-Front Page Story is a 1954 British drama film directed by Gordon Parry and starring Jack Hawkins, Elizabeth Allan and Eva Bartok.
-It was shot in black-and-white at Shepperton Studios with some location shooting in London.
-The film's sets were designed by the art director Arthur Lawson.
+Front Page Story (also known as Behind the Headlines) is a 1954 British drama film directed by Gordon Parry and starring Jack Hawkins, Elizabeth Allan and Eva Bartok.
+It was written by Jack Howells and Jay Lewis.

 Plot

-Grant is a hard working Fleet Street newspaper editor who refuses to take a long planned holiday with his wife Susan.
+Grant is a hard working Fleet Street newspaper editor who refuses to take a long planned holiday with his wife, Susan.
 Instead, to her annoyance, he stays in his office to deal with a number of urgent stories.
 These include a family of children evicted from their home when their mother dies, a woman charged with euthanasia, and a drunken ex-reporter tracking down an atomic scientist.
 They all culminate in the story of a plane crash, after which Grant is shocked to find his wife listed as one of the passengers.
 He discovers Susan was leaving him and going away with one of his colleagues.
 But did she take the plane?